 - Explore: Exploratory data analysis to make sense of what your data is trying to say.

-- Model: Estimation and modelling based on statistical tools such as regression, classification and clustering.
+- Model: Estimation and modelling based on statistical tools such as regression and clustering.

 - Interpret: Communicating results and reflections through visualisation, storytelling and interpretable summaries.